Bacteria structure is tiny, microscopic, and unicellular.

 - It regulates the movement of substances into and out of the cell.

-- Interestingly, it has numerous respiratory enzymes in it.
+- Interestingly, it has numerous respiratory enzymes.

 So, the cell membrane is useful for the transport of substances and also respiration.